 Pinned: pinned dashboards are important dashboards for your organization.
 Mixpanel users with the Admin or Owner roles will be able to pin a dashboard such that it appears in the Pinned section for every project member.

-Created by You: any dashboards you create will appear in this section.
-To create a new dashboard, click the large "plus" icon at the top left of the page.
+Created by you: any dashboards you create will appear in this section.
+To create a new dashboard, click "+ New Dashboard" at the top of the directory.

 Building your First Dashboard

 Building a dashboard is a simple matter of adding a few existing reports - it takes just a few seconds and a couple clicks!